The Evolution of Authority Publishing

 Authority Publishing is the culmination of Chandler’s experiences.
 Owning a book store was a tremendous opportunity to learn about the book industry.
 Authors walked in to the store each week and Chandler was frustrated by the mistakes she witnessed: lack of editing, amateur cover designs that clearly looked self-published, books priced inappropriately, and authors lacking a marketing plan or an understanding about the publishing industry.

 Chandler’s personal mission is to empower authors to succeed.
-She also chose to focus on publishing business, self-help and non-fiction books for several reasons.
-Most importantly, she believes that books like these have the power to change the world one reader at a time.
-She also enjoys the challenge of marketing non-fiction books and helping authors leverage their expertise and develop new revenue streams to complement their books.
+She also chooses to focus on publishing business, self-help and no-fiction books because she believes that books like these have the power to change the world one reader at a time.
+She also enjoys helping authors leverage their expertise and develop new revenue streams to complement their books.

 Authority Publishing is a Division of Stephanie Chandler Enterprises, LLC.
 We look forward to working with you!